ekasikaralar/NN_based_dynamic_scheduling/bsde_solver/README.md

 ## Usage

 1. Set up Configuration File: Before running the code, please make sure that 'config.json' is correctly set up with all necessary parameters.
-2. Set up the RUN_NAME: The main training code (nn_main.jl) has a RUN_NAME variable used to specify the folder name to save the neural network weights and the optimizer state at the end of the training.
-Please change the RUN_NAME according to your setting.
+2. Set up the `RUN_NAME`: The main training code (`nn_main.jl`) has a RUN_NAME variable used to specify the folder name to save the neural network weights and the optimizer state at the end of the training.
+Please change the `RUN_NAME` according to your setting.
 4. Run the Script: Execute the script in a Julia environment.
 Specifically, run the command:

 ```bash